-FIN 718 Introduction to Studio Lighting 3 hours lecture + 3 hours lab
+FIN 718 Introduction to Studio Lighting

 Students will learn to work with lighting equipment including hot lights and electronic flash.
 Single and multiple light set-ups, calculation of light ratios and colour balance will be applied to photographing two and three dimensional art work, models and still life subjects.